Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 "Yet another new regulation.
 As if we had nothing better to do."

-This is the most common reaction we hear when NIS2 or FINMA requirements come to the table.
-Understandable.
+That is the most common reaction we hear when NIS2 or FINMA requirements land on the table.
+Understandably so.
 More paperwork, more audits, more costs.

 But here’s the thing...

-The requirements set by these regulations?
+The requirements these regulations impose?
 You need them anyway.
 Identify critical processes.
 Prepare incident response.
 Manage supply chain risks.
-These are not compliance exercises – these are fundamentals of operational resilience.
+These are not compliance exercises — they are the fundamentals of operational resilience.

-Old Perspective: Compliance = Costs.
+Old perspective: Compliance = costs.
 Effort.
 Bureaucracy.
 Satisfy the auditor.
-Check it off.
-Forget about it.
+Tick the box.
+Forget it.

-New Perspective: Compliance = Checklist for operational capabilities you need anyway.
-With the bonus: Legal certainty and competitive advantage.
+New perspective: Compliance = a checklist for operational capabilities you need anyway.
+With the added bonus of legal certainty and competitive advantage.

-The difference is not in the activities – they are often the same.
+The difference is not in the activities — those are often the same.
 The difference is in the mindset.

-If you approach NIS2 as an "annoying duty," you get minimal compliance and no operational benefit.
+If you approach NIS2 as an "annoying obligation," you get minimal compliance and no operational benefit.
 If you approach NIS2 as a "structure for resilience," you get both.

-Let's go through the essential requirements – and see what they mean for operational resilience.
+Let’s walk through the key requirements — and see what they mean for operational resilience.

 Dimension 1: Business Impact